- 30 Sep 2025

 ---|---|

 DAP | A Digital Adoption Platform (DAP) enables an efficient digital transformation journey by improving the adoption of enterprise applications.
-DAPs deploy as an overlay on the application, allowing the creation of in-app interactive and contextual Flows.
-This enables users to navigate through the software with ease, thus reducing the need for repeated training. |
+DAPs deploy as an overlay on the application, creating in-app interactive and contextual Flows that enable users to go through the software with ease, thus reducing the need for repeated training. |

 Dashboards | Dashboards serve as a Product Analytics reporting feature that enables visualization of insights.
 They provide information at a glance to support data-driven decisions.
 For more information on visualizing insights, see Dashboards. |

-Default Events | Default Events are all events generated for Whatfix content and widgets interaction.
+Default events (Guidance events) | Default Events are all events generated for Whatfix content and widgets interaction.
 For more information, see List of Whatfix-related Events. |

 Donut chart | A donut chart represents a type of pie chart with the center removed to create a hollow appearance.
 Data distributes into segments, where each segment represents a portion of the whole, and the entire donut represents the total sum of all data. |